Religion and Common Sense

 Seventeen Religions to Choose From

-When I was a child, my teachers told me that my religion, Catholicism, was the true religion, and all the other religions were false.
-My job was to defend and promote Catholicism so I could please God and go to Heaven after I died.
-The nuns, the priests, and my mother, all made it quite clear that if I questioned the Doctrines, I could lose my immortal soul and end up in hell.
-Because I was a member of the true religion, I was supposed to feel sorry for people who were not members, and try to convert them so they could go to Heaven like me.
+When I was a child, my teachers told me that my religion, Catholicism, was the true religion, and all other religions were false.
+My job was to defend and promote Catholicism so I could please God and go to Heaven, after I died.
+The nuns, the priests, and my mother, all made it quite clear that if I questioned the Doctrines, I could lose my immortal soul and end up in Hell.
+Furthermore, because I was a member of the true religion, I was supposed to feel sorry for people who were not members, and try to convert them so they could also go to Heaven, like me.

-As the years passed, my friendships with people of other faiths began to outweigh my fear of losing my immortal soul and I began to question my so-called beliefs.
-I knew there was something wrong with what they were telling me but I could not figure out what it was.
+As the years passed, this model of exclusive entitlement and the burden of maintaining it began to unravel as my friendships with people of other faiths began to outweigh my fear of losing my immortal soul.
+As the years passed and my mental horizon expanded, I began to question my so-called beliefs.
+There was something wrong with them but I could not figure out what it was.
 By the time I was twenty, I had made up my mind to find out.

 Did you know that we humans have created at least seventeen major religious cults and hundreds of minor ones over the course of history?
 A cult is a shared system of belief into which some of us are born while others join because it satisfies a need.
-In my case, I was born into a family ruled by a frightened, strict, devout, Catholic mother.
-As a child I had no choice but to accept whatever she told me; however, after twenty years of attending religious rituals and memorizing doctrine, I was tired of the Catholic religion and wanted to try something else.
+In my case, I was born into a family tightly controlled by a poorly educated and strictly devout Catholic woman.
+As a child, I had no choice but to accept whatever she told me but after twenty years of attending religious rituals and memorizing doctrine, I was weary of Catholic indoctrination and wanted to see what else the world had to offer.

-According to Wikipedia, the largest religious cult on this planet is Christianity - a system of belief based on the miracles and teachings of Jesus of Nazareth.
+When I launched my investigation through Wikipedia, I discovered that the largest religious cult on this planet is Christianity - a system of belief based on the miracles and teachings of Jesus of Nazareth.
 The New Testament describes Jesus as a Jewish carpenter who became a rabbi, prophet and holy man.
 His life and death as described in the New Testament has attracted the 2.1 billion followers we have today.

 The second largest cult on this planet is Islam, which claims 1.5 billion members that follow the teachings of the Arab prophet, Muhammad ibn Abd Allah.
 According to Wikipedia, Muslims believe that Mohammed is the restorer of the original, uncorrupted, monotheistic faith of Adam and Abraham, and the last messenger and Prophet of God.